IMM 5257 Schedule 1 Explained (IEC Canada)

 • If you’re having trouble downloading the form, please follow the steps >here< in this guide.

-• The form cannot be filled out on a mobile phone or iPad.
-Only on a PC or laptop.
+• It cannot be filled out by hand, on a mobile phone, or on an iPad.

 • If you’re travelling and don’t have access to a computer or laptop, you’ll need to find one (for example in a library).